alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 3. Get the authentication token (send login-noxs request)
 4. Create a new request called `config-vlan` in the `NXOS-API` folder.
 5. In the URL field , select `POST` and then type your object url.
 It should look something like this `http://<switchip>/api/mo/sys/bd.json`
+6. Change the request type to be `POST`
-6. In the BODY of the POST Request type following JSON code.
+7. In the BODY of the POST Request type following JSON code.
 https://github.com/Hemakuma/networkautomation/blob/master/configs/config-vlan.json
 7. Send a POST request by pressing on the `Send` button.
 8. Verify the vlan is configured.
-Send  `get-vlan-infor` request again  and verify that this time around you got some data about vlan 300
+9. Select  `get-vlan-infor` request again from your collection.
+Then press `SEND`.
+Verify that this time around you got some data about vlan 300

 ##Exercise-6
 ####Modifying Objects Configuring Physical interfaces